-A day-trip from Tokyo to Mount Fuji and the lesser known Hakone five lakes area is among Japan’s traveler’s favorites, so here is our guide on how to visit make this famous landmark with the Japan Rail Pass.
-Whereas you prefer climbing or a more relaxed pace, we have the perfect guide for you make the most out of this trip!
+A day-trip from Tokyo to Mount Fuji and the lesser-known Hakone five lakes area is among the favorite experiences of many travelers to Japan, so here is our guide on how to visit this famous landmark with the Japan Rail Pass.
+Whether you prefer climbing or a more relaxed pace, we have the perfect guide for you make the most out of this trip!

-Mt Fuji is not only the highest mountain (3.776 meters), Japan’s most climbed and depicted one, but it is also the pure representation of good luck and good fortune for all Japanese citizens.
-This is a curious fact, considering the mountain is actually a giant volcano (with low risk of eruption).
+Let’s start with some interesting facts about Fuji-san: Mt Fuji is not only the highest mountain (3.776 meters), and Japan’s most climbed and depicted one, but it is also the pure representation of good luck and good fortune for all Japanese citizens.
+This is a curious fact, considering the mountain is actually a giant volcano.

 Interesting fact: Did you know that Mount Fuji is part of the Fuji-Hakone-Izu National Park, located less than 100 kilometers away from Japan’s capital?